What to consider

 - You will be given both verbal and written aftercare to follow closely.

-- Consider investing in our aftercare solution, homemade aftercare is adequate for many but relies heavily on consistency and your own effort.
-Our sterile solution NeilMed wound wash is safer, portable and convenient.
-At only £7 very affordable.
+- Consider investing in our aftercare solution, homemade aftercare is often adequate and relies heavily on consistency.
+Our sterile solution NeilMed wound wash is safer, easier, portable and convenient.
+Plus at only £7 very affordable.

 - We request that you attend a check-up appointment to ensure your piercing is healing well and assist in any jewellery changes necessary.